- Optimizely Feature Experimentation

-Optimizely can use potentially stale data to make an immediate decision about which experience the visitor will have, or
+- Optimizely Web Experimentation can use potentially stale data to make an immediate decision about which experience the visitor will have.

-Optimizely can defer that decision to ensure it is made with fresh data, but risk prolonged flashing in the process.
+- Optimizely Web Experimentation can defer that decision to ensure it is made with fresh data, but risk prolonged flashing in the process.

 In either case, the snippet still sends a request to refresh the data, so subsequent snippet activations are likely to have valid cached data to work with.

-Optimizely's geo-targeting is based on IP address information from Akamai EdgeScape.
-Optimizely makes an API call to define the visitor's location when the snippet evaluates.
-This will only happen if an audience using geo-targeting is being evaluated for an experiment activated on that page.
+Optimizely Web Experimentation's geo-targeting is based on IP address information from Akamai EdgeScape.
+Optimizely Web Experimentation makes an API call to define the visitor's location when the snippet evaluates.
+This happens only if an audience using geo-targeting is being evaluated for an experiment activated on that page.
 The IP address is then used in an API call that checks the address against the EdgeScape database and returns information about the visitor's location.
-Next, Optimizely uses that information to evaluate the audience condition and stores it in the visitor object, where it can be referenced for the duration of the session.
+Next, Optimizely Web Experimentation uses that information to evaluate the audience condition and stores it in the visitor object, where it can be referenced for the duration of the session.

 To troubleshoot geo-targeting, type the following URL in an adjacent tab of your website:

-You'll see the information Optimizely will use to build the audience condition at the beginning of the session.
+You see the information Optimizely Web Experimentation uses to build the audience condition at the beginning of the session.

-Since Optimizely evaluates this information at the start of the visitor's session, mobile device users can move around during the session.
-If they do, the information Optimizely needs for geo-targeting will be stale.
-To check the freshness of Optimizely's location data, use the visitor object
+Because Optimizely Web Experimentation evaluates this information at the start of the visitor's session, mobile device users can move during the session.
+If they do, the information Optimizely Web Experimentation needs for geo-targeting will be stale.
+To check the freshness of Optimizely Web Experimentation's location data, use the visitor object

-to get the values Optimizely is actively using.
+optimizely.get('visitor').location to get the values Optimizely Web Experimentation is actively using.

-List Attributes and DCP are audiences that are based off uploaded content provided by the Optimizely user.
-They are different in that list attributes are made up of a single column of data, like a set of zip-codes, while DCP is more than one column of data, like plan type and country that can be accessed by a predefined customer ID.
+List attributes and DCP are audiences that are based off uploaded content provided by the Optimizely Web Experimentation user.
+They are different in that list attributes are made up of a single column of data, such as a set of zip-codes, while DCP is more than one column of data, like plan type and country that can be accessed by a predefined customer ID.
 Each works a little differently:

-In either of these cases or when there is no cached data at all, the snippet will briefly delay making a decision to allow fresh data to arrive; currently, this delay is two seconds.
-If that happens, the fresh data will be incorporated into the visitor’s profile and used for evaluating audience membership.
+In either of these cases, or when there is no cached data at all, the snippet delays making a decision by two seconds to allow fresh data to arrive.
+If that happens, the fresh data is incorporated into the visitor’s profile and used for evaluating audience membership.
 Otherwise, the decision proceeds without the new data.
-In that case, Optimizely assumes the visitor does not satisfy any conditions relating to that data.
+In that case, Optimizely Web Experimentation assumes the visitor does not satisfy any conditions relating to that data.

 DCP “or” Cookie, where DCP information is not absolutely necessary to be included in the audience.
 For this audience, determining experiment eligibility would be delayed only if the cookie condition failed and there was no cached and valid DCP data.

-To refresh the data that comes from these sources long after the page has loaded (e.g., in a single-page app), reactivate the snippet via the
+To refresh the data that comes from these sources long after the page has loaded (for example, in a single-page app), reactivate the snippet via the activate API call.

 Troubleshoot list attributes